FULLER, SMITH & TURNER P.L.C.

 8.5.1. consider and make recommendations to the Board, to be put to shareholders for approval at the AGM, in relation to the appointment, re-appointment and removal of the company’s external auditor.
 The Committee shall oversee the selection process for new auditors and if an auditor resigns the Committee shall investigate the issues leading to this and decide whether any action is required;

-8.5.2. oversee the relationship with the external auditor including (but not limited to):
+8.5.2. ensure that it has adequate processes to oversee the relationship with the external auditor including (but not limited to):

 8.5.3. review and approve the annual audit plan and ensure that it is consistent with the scope of the audit engagement;